top of page

 1. Strategic CBCT Machine Placement

 The positioning of your CBCT machine significantly impacts workflow and patient experience.
-When installing CBCT machines, choose a location that allows patients direct, easy entry and provides clinical staff quick access to operational monitors without interference.
+When installing CBCT machines, choose a location that allows patients direct and easy entry.
+It should also provide clinical staff quick access to operational monitors without interference.

-CBCT machines should be oriented to provide easy entry for patients (including patients in wheelchairs) and a smooth workflow for the staff.
+CBCT machines should be oriented to provide easy entry for patients, including those in wheelchairs.
+A smooth workflow for the staff is also crucial.
 Proper CBCT machine placement ensures maximum efficiency in your imaging workflow.

 The machine should be oriented to provide easy entry for patients (including patients in wheelchairs) and a smooth workflow for the staff.